 In order to keep customers coming to your restaurant, you have to provide an experience they enjoy.
 One way to ensure this is always the case is to speak openly with customers about what they like and dislike about the restaurant.
 There are several ways you can do this:

-- Post links to surveys on social media sites.
-You can encourage people to complete the surveys by offering benefits to those who do.
+- Post links to surveys on your restaurant website.
+You can encourage people to complete the surveys by offering discounts to those who do.

-- Ask restaurant staff to make note of complaints or compliments made by customers and try to identify trends.
+- Ask restaurant staff to create notes of complaints or compliments made by customers and try to identify trends.

 - Hold open days for friends, family members, or trusted customers and ask for their opinions.
 This can be especially useful when introducing new items to the menu.

-That’s all for this article on attracting customers to your restaurant – make sure you check out the restaurant management section on our blog for more ideas on how to fund, grow and manage your restaurant.
+That’s all for this article on how to attract new customers to your restaurant – make sure you check out the restaurant management section on our blog for more ideas on how to fund, grow and manage your restaurant.

 Our article on restaurant marketing ideas gives you 22 invaluable tips from leading industry experts on how to grow your restaurant’s revenue, including detailed insights on: